-We recommend the government leverage our industry's investment capacity in order to expand and accelerate long-term infrastructure projects by structuring projects to attract long-term investors, allowing Manitoba to modernize its infrastructure and make the economy more productive and competitive.
+We recommend the government leverage our industry's investment capacity in order to expand and accelerate long-term infrastructure projects by structuring projects to attract long-term investors, allowing New Brunswick to modernize its infrastructure and make the economy more productive and competitive.

-5. SUPPORT ACTIONS TO MITIGATE CLIMATE CHANGE
+7. SUPPORT ACTIONS TO MITIGATE CLIMATE CHANGE

-Canadian life and health insurers are supportive of governments' taking action to reduce, mitigate and adapt to the risks of climate change.
-While the immediate impact of climate change-more frequent and severe storms, flooding, drought, and forest fires-is obvious to property and casualty insurers, climate change also presents a complex and long-term risk to public health, and consequently to life and health insurers.
-As such, while managing climate change is of interest to many, it is an area of significant and growing concern to the life and health insurance industry and we see it as our responsibility to support a transition to a lower-carbon future.
+We support the Government of New Brunswick taking action to reduce, mitigate and adapt to the risks of climate change.
+While the immediate impact of climate change-more frequent and severe storms, flooding, drought and forest fires-is obvious to property and casualty insurers, climate change also presents a complex and long-term risk to public health, and consequently to life and health insurers.
+As such, while managing climate change is of interest to many it is an area of significant and growing concern to the life and health insurance industry and we see it as our responsibility to support a transition to a lower-carbon future.

 As a substantial investor in the Canadian economy, the life and health insurance industry is well positioned to support the transition to a lower carbon economy through investment in sustainable financial products and assets, including infrastructure.
-Canadian life and health insurers already have more than \$50 billion invested in products or assets that integrate environmental, social and governance (ESG) or sustainability factors.
+Canadian life and health insurers already have more than \$50 billion invested in products or assets that integrate ESG or sustainability factors.

-Several Canadian life and health insurers have publicly supported the Financial Stability Board's (FSB) Task Force for Climate-related Financial Disclosure (TCFD) . recommendations.
+Several Canadian life and health insurers have publicly supported the Financial Stability Board's (FSB) Task Force for Climate-related Financial Disclosure (TCFD) recommendations.
 These disclosures provide key data to help insurance companies manage climate-related risks as asset owners.
 In addition, some are also signatories of the United Nations-supported Principles for Responsible Investment (PRI) and the UN Environment Programme (UNEP) Principles for Sustainable Insurance (PSI).
-The CLHIA itself also recently became a supporting institution of the PSI alongside the Insurance Bureau of Canada (IBC) and the International Actuarial Association (IAA), which is headquartered in Canada.
+The CLHIA itself also recently became a supporting institution of the PSI alongside with the Insurance Bureau of Canada (IBC) and the International Actuarial Association (IAA), which is headquartered in Canada.